Considering that nearly 80% of Americans own a clothes dryer, it’s no surprise that many of us are curious about how much it costs to run one.

 #1 Make Sure Your Dryer is Installed the Right Way

-Typically, a grounded three-pong outlet is the best option for your electric dryer.
+A grounded three-pong outlet is the best option for your electric dryer.
 It’s crucial to avoid using an extension cord, as it’s not designed to handle the high wattage that major appliances require.

 You’ll also need to make sure your dryer venting is independent of other systems and free of obstructions to ensure proper airflow.